 Click here to apply to audit a class!
 If you want to take a class for credit, you must pay the normal tuition and fees and fulfill all the regular requirements of the class.

 IBCS supports the rights of parents to educate their children at home and will admit a homeschooled student based on an official transcript produced by a parent or homeschool agency.
 An official transcript includes courses taken, grades earned, a grade point average for each year, a cumulative grade point average, and a date of graduation, and an official signature validating the transcript.
 You may request a blank transcript form from IBCS and apply like any other student.

 The Home School Legal Defense Association (HSLDA) is a nonprofit advocacy organization established to defend and advance the constitutional right of parents to direct the upbringing and education of their children and to protect family freedoms.

-IBCS is committed to training men and women for ministry in gospel-preaching churches.
-Therefore, we request your testimony of a personal relationship with Jesus Christ as your Savior.
+Because IBCS is committed to training men and women for ministry in gospel-preaching churches, our application asks for a testimony of your personal relationship with the Savior, Jesus Christ.
 We also expect you to demonstrate Christian character, a teachable spirit, and a sincere desire to know the will of God.
 Because we want to help you in your Christian walk, our policies and standards stem from the desire to grow you in the grace and knowledge of our Lord and Savior Jesus Christ!